 Your landlord is obliged to keep the property wind and watertight.
-It is common for the tenant to be responsible for minor repairs and decoration.
-Responsibility for repairs should be set out in the tenancy agreement, but the landlord cannot include conditions which breach his/her legal responsibilities.
+Your lease will make clear if they have responsibility for other repairs, but the landlord cannot include conditions which breach his/her legal responsibilities.
+If you have had to phone because the problem was urgent, follow the call with a letter or an email.